-Implementing the Maryland Youth Apprenticeship Program

-- Collaborating with Garrett College on potential partnerships to allow more programs to be implemented in Garrett County that end in industry credentials - specifically right now the MFRI (Maryland Fire and Rescue Institute) program. - Informing students that GCPS will now pay for the credentialing exam in the hopes that more students will take advantage of the opportunity. - Some of these challenges are addressed in question 130, but one strategy to attain higher credentialing rates is to mandate that all students in CTE courses take the credentialing exams.
+- Implementing the Maryland Youth Apprenticeship Program - As a new program, GCPS will market this program heavily, both in the student body and in the business community.
+GCPS's apprenticeship coordinator is planning to hold several informational meetings with the business community, as well as with student groups and counselors to describe the program and develop interest in it.
+The Chamber of Commerce has agreed to help promote the program within its membership, as well. - Collaborating with Garrett College on potential partnerships to allow more programs to be implemented in Garrett County that end in industry credentials - specifically right now the MFRI (Maryland Fire and Rescue Institute) program. - Informing students that GCPS will now pay for the credentialing exam in the hopes that more students will take advantage of the opportunity. - Some of these challenges are addressed in question 130, but one strategy to attain higher credentialing rates is to mandate that all students in CTE courses take the credentialing exams.
 Currently GCPS does not do that.
+With GCPS needing to pay for credentialing exams for students, that can now be implemented. - GCPS is aware of the "in-demand" occupations in the region through the labor statistics provided by the Economic Development department of the county government.
+Those in-demand industries, which are outlined in question 128, all have feeder programs in GCPS and all of Garrett County's leading employers host "recruitment" visits for students where the importance of credentialing is discussed.

-With GCPS needing to pay for credentialing exams for students, that can now be implemented. - Unfortunately, in an environment of declining enrollment and school closures, GCPS is not looking at adding any other programs at this time (other than Apprenticeships and Maryland Fire and Rescue Institute).
+Unfortunately, in an environment of declining enrollment and school closures, GCPS is not looking at adding any other programs at this time (other than Apprenticeships and Maryland Fire and Rescue Institute).